-Not every kid's asthma is the same, so there are different medicines for treating it.
-It's not like curing a sore throat or an earache, when everybody gets the same medicine.
-Instead, the doctor will think about what causes the asthma flare-ups, how fast the flare-ups happen, and how serious they are.
+Not every kid's asthma is the same, so there are different kinds of medicines for treating it.
+The doctor will think about what causes the asthma flare-ups, how fast the flare-ups happen, and how serious they are.
 Then he or she will decide on the best kind of treatment.

 A kid who knows in advance that he or she will be around allergens or other triggers may need to take medicine ahead of time that will keep the airways open.
 And kids who have exercise-induced asthma can take medicine before exercising so they'll be able to finish a race or game.

 Asthma medicine often is taken through an inhaler (say: in-HAY-lur), a plastic tube that holds a container of medicine.
-You may have seen a friend or someone in school using an inhaler, which is held up to the mouth.
 A kid holds the inhaler up to his or her mouth and breathes in.
 The medicine comes out in a mist that goes into the lungs.
 The medicine in the mist relaxes the airways, so the person can breathe easier.

-Sometimes a kid uses an inhaler and something called a spacer.
-A spacer is a piece that attaches to the inhaler and holds the mist in one place, between the inhaler and the kid's mouth.
-It lets the kid breathe in when he or she is ready, so it's easier to inhale all the medication.
+Most kids with asthma use an inhaler with something called a spacer.
+A spacer attaches to the inhaler and holds the mist in one place, between the inhaler and the kid's mouth.
+It lets the kid breathe in when he or she is ready, so it's easier to inhale all the medication into the lungs.

 A lot of kids find their asthma goes away or becomes less serious as they get older.
 Some doctors think this happens because the airways grow wider as a kid grows up and gets bigger.
 With more room in the airways, the air has an easier time getting in and out.

 Some people do have asthma as adults, but it doesn't have to slow them down.
-Plenty of Olympic athletes and other sports stars manage their asthma and keep on playing!
+Some top athletes manage their asthma while still competing at professional and Olympic levels.